Austria Entry Requirements

 Restricted Items

-• Medication containing narcotics – carry doctor’s letter detailing dosage and condition
+• Medication containing narcotic or psychotropic substances, carry doctor's letter and original packaging.

 Health Requirements